blueneogeo/xtend-tools/README.md

 		.onNone [ println('the stream is completed!') ]
 		.onErr [ println('there was an error processing:' + message) ]

+Note: .options creates a ReplaySubject in the background.
+This means that it will take up as much memory as the items that are streamed through it.

 ## Code Pattern: Event Streams

 In most languages with closures, you pass a closure to a class so it can call this closure when there is a result.
 For example, if you load some code in the background, you pass a closure when you have the result.
 However if for example you have an interface and want to listen for results, you can have many listeners.
 Instead of providing listener interfaces to solve this, you can also use public streams.
 An example tells more: